Aurora Innovation Inc. (AUR): Up ahead of its competition

-Aurora Innovation Inc. (AUR) is priced at $2.01 after the most recent trading session.
-At the very opening of the session, the stock price was $2.01 and reached a high price of $2.05, prior to closing the session it reached the value of $2.05.
-The stock touched a low price of $1.95.Recently in News on July 14, 2022, Aurora Achieves Product Milestone: Demonstrates Autonomous Vehicles Safely Navigating On-Road System Issues.
+Aurora Innovation Inc. (AUR) is priced at $2.26 after the most recent trading session.
+At the very opening of the session, the stock price was $1.99 and reached a high price of $2.16, prior to closing the session it reached the value of $2.08.
+The stock touched a low price of $1.9801.Recently in News on July 14, 2022, Aurora Achieves Product Milestone: Demonstrates Autonomous Vehicles Safely Navigating On-Road System Issues.
 Q2 product update enables Aurora Driver to detect and safely respond to issues without the aid of a vehicle operator.
 You can read further details here

 Aurora Innovation Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $11.78 on 01/04/22, with the lowest value was $1.84 for the same time period, recorded on 06/30/22.